Èkó Yorùbá

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Standard Yoruba is a dialect of Yoruba.
+Standard Yoruba is a dialect of the Yoruba language.

 Standard Yoruba is part of the West & Central Africa region on DialectAtlas.